ABOUT The Association of Farm & Forestry Contractors of Ireland (FCI)

 The Association of Farm & Forestry Contractors in Ireland (FCI) is run by a small, hard-working National Executive Council of full-time contractors working together to provide guidance to the Association's Chief Executive Michael Moroney.

-FCI Established in 2012, and each member of the National Executive Council has already been elected as a regional chairperson and/or regional secretary across eight regions.
+FCI Established in 2012, and each member of the National Executive Council has already been elected as a regional chairperson and/or regional secretary across eight regions or has been co-opted at an Annual General Meeting.
 The FCI has an annual general meeting each year and registered with the Irish Companies Office as a Limited by Guarantee Company.

 The following are the current officers of FCI.